luncheon/comparator-factory-factory/README.md

 ## Features

+* Available for both Node.js and browsers (including IE 11)
 * Function-based comparison value selection
   * Property-path-based comparison value selection can be implemented easily
 * Handling `undefined`, `null`, `NaN` as first or last